Markita Landry

 Related News

-Congratulations to 2021 Chan Zuckerberg Biohub Investigators
+Congratulations 2021 Chan Zuckerberg Biohub Investigators

-The Chan Zuckerberg Biohub Investigator Program recently awarded $21 million to 21 University of California, Berkeley researchers.
-Of this group, four are faculty scientists in the Biosciences Area.
+Four faculty scientists in the Biosciences Area were included in The Chan Zuckerberg Biohub Investigator Program, awarding $21 million to 21 University of California, Berkeley researchers.

 Markita Landry Awarded Vilcek Prize